Vaishnavipriyaa/Chess-Game-/README.md

-chess board game:

-Important Feature:
-The players can Forfeit
-The players can Restart
-Other than winning and losing
+# Chess Board Game

+## Features

+- **Forfeit Option**: Players can choose to forfeit the game if they wish to concede.

+- **Restart Functionality**: Allows players to restart the game from the beginning.

-The players can track the number of pieces outside the board to keep track of them, also to see which player has an advantage
+- **Piece Tracking**: Players can keep track of the number of pieces outside the board, enabling them to monitor the game's progress and assess each player's advantage.

+## Usage

+In terminal relocate to the folder where main.py is present, then run "python3 main.py"

+## Installation

+Need to install pygame library before running he code